Oregon State vs. Washington State NCAA Football Odds, Plays and Insights | October 9, 2021

 - Oregon State is 4-1-0 against the spread this season.

-- This season, the Beavers have won ATS in each of their two games as a favorite of 3.5 points or more.

-- Oregon State's games this year have hit the over two times in five opportunities (40%).
+- Oregon State's games this year have hit the over on two of five set point totals (40%).

-- Oregon State is 4-0 against the spread and 4-0 overall this season when the team scores more than 25 points.
+- Oregon State is 4-0 against the spread and 4-0 overall this season when the team notches more than 25 points.

-- In games that Oregon State totals more than 386 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Oregon State amasses over 386 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Beavers have seven giveaways this season, while the Cougars have 11 takeaways .
+- This year, the Beavers have seven turnovers, four fewer than the Cougars have takeaways (11).

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.